 Tips for Managing Your Checking Account

-A huge responsibility comes along with having a checking account.
-The last thing you'd want to happen is to discover you've issued a bounced check, and the receiving party is suing you for it.
-Or your check falls into the wrong hands, causing you to lose money in your checking account.
+A huge responsibility comes with having a checking account.
+The last thing you want is to issue a bounced check, with the receiving party suing you for it; or for your check to fall into the wrong hands, causing you to lose money.

-Remember these quick tips to maintain your checking account in the Philippines properly and avoid any financial disaster
+Remember these tips to properly maintain your checking account in the Philippines and avoid financial disaster.

-- Maintain just one personal checking account to monitor your finances more easily and to avoid potential fees.
+- Maintain only one personal checking account to monitor your finances more efficiently and avoid potential fees.

-- Enroll in your bank's online banking facility, so you can conveniently keep track of your balance and transactions.
+- Enroll in your bank's online banking facility to conveniently keep track of your balance and transactions.

 - Use your checking account to keep only the money you need for payments and other transactions.
 Put the rest in other instruments that can grow your money, such as savings accounts, time deposits, and investment vehicles like mutual funds and bonds.

-- Balance your checkbook regularly [3].
-Record all your deposits, issued checks, and debit card transactions in your check transaction register, and then compare your records with your statement of account or online banking account.
+- Balance your checkbook regularly.[4]
+Record all your deposits, issued checks, and debit card transactions in your check transaction register.
+Then compare your records with your statement of account or online banking account.

 - Keep your checkbook in a safe place.